gregoriomezquita/DRL_Tennis/Report.md

 `critic_action_size= action_size * num_agents`

-Regarding the exploratory action noise several possibilities have been implemented:
+Regarding the exploratory action noise several possibilities have been implemented in [noise.py](noise.py):

 1. Ornstein-Uhlenbeck noise.
 2. No noise
 3. Normal distribution noise.
-4. Parameter noise.

-Tambien he introducido otro enfoque para el ruido exploratorio tal como se sugiere en [Better Exploration with Parameter Noise](https://blog.openai.com/better-exploration-with-parameter-noise/).
-Para ello sustituyo todos los Linear layers del actor por [NoisyLinear](https://github.com/jvmancuso/ParamNoise/blob/master/utils/noisy.py) layers como sugiere [jvmancuso](https://github.com/jvmancuso/ParamNoise/blob/master/utils/noisy.py).
+4. Parameter noise as suggested in [Better Exploration with Parameter Noise](https://blog.openai.com/better-exploration-with-parameter-noise/).
+The implementation of [jvmancuso](https://github.com/jvmancuso/ParamNoise/blob/master/utils/noisy.py) has been followed for being very elegant.
+To do this I substitute all the actor's `Linear` layers by `NoisyLinear` layers defined in [noisy.py](noisy.py).

 It is considered that the agents have learned when they get a +0.5 combined reward for 100 episodes.